strncat/strncat.github.io/_posts/2020-05-21-quicksort.markdown

 <img src="{{ site.url }}/assets/randomized/quicksort/6.png" width="100%">

-The base case of the recursion is reaching an array of size 1 ($first < last$ is not true).
+The base case of the recursion is reaching an array of size 1 ($$first < last$$ is not true).
 In this case, we do nothing since an array of size 1 is already sorted.
 So, it's time to combine all these smaller solutions in one array.
 However, unlike Mergesort, we're doing all the partitioning work in place and so naturally we're done.

 <img src="{{ site.url }}/assets/randomized/quicksort/7.png" width="100%">
 <br>